JohnnyFee/johnnyfee.github.io/source/_posts/2014-03-18-nodejs-express.md

         res.send('delete user ' + req.params.user);
     };

-Now modify app.jsto use the express-resourcemodule and load the route-handling Node module:
+Now modify app.js to use the express-resourcemodule and load the route-handling Node module:

     var http = require('http');